ansible/ansible/docsite/rst/guide_rax.rst

 AWX Autoscaling
 +++++++++++++++

-AnsibleWorks's "AWX" product also contains a very nice feature for auto-scaling use cases.
+AnsibleWorks's "AWX" solution also contains a very nice feature for auto-scaling use cases.
 In this mode, a simple curl script can call a defined URL and the server will "dial out" to the requester and configure an instance that is spinning up.
 This can be a great way to reconfigure ephmeral nodes.
 See the AWX documentation for more details.
 Click on the AWX link in the sidebar for details.